bchampp/autonomous-driving/README.md

 ## :toolbox: Getting Started

 This project is implemented using the Robotic Operating System (ROS).
-The root of the repository acts as the catkin workspace.
+The root of this repository acts as the catkin workspace.
 ROS packages are found in `src/`.
+Please make sure you have ROS Noetic or Melodic installed before installing this repository, by following the official ROS installation <a href="https://wiki.ros.org/ROS/Installation">guide</a>.

 Build the catkin workspace: